microsoft/aksworkshop/_entries/01-02 k8sbasics.md

 parent-id: intro
 ---

 There is an assumption of some prior knowledge of Kubernetes and its concepts.
-If you are new to Kubernetes, the following documentation can take you quickly through the basic concepts required to understand how it works <https://aka.ms/LearnAKS>
+If you are new to Kubernetes, start with the [Kubernetes Learning Path](https://aka.ms/LearnKubernetes) to learn Kubernetes basics, then go through the concepts of [what Kubernetes is and what it isn't](https://aka.ms/k8sLearning).

-If you are a more experienced Kubernetes developer or administrator, you may have a look at the best practices guide <https://aka.ms/aks/bestpractices>
+If you are a more experienced Kubernetes developer or administrator, you may have a look at the [Kubernetes best practices ebook](https://aka.ms/aks/bestpractices).